3 Tips on Training Today’s Female Athletes

-Throughout the years, we’ve noticed that improving our single leg strength transfers to a better double leg strength ratio—the opposite is not always true.
-Also by training the single leg, we can better address the abd/adductors, limiting the amount of valgus tracking while increasing the stability of the knee.
+Throughout the years, we’ve noticed that improving our single leg strength transfers to a better double leg strength ratio.
+The opposite is not always true.
+Also by training the single leg, we can better address the abd/adductors.
+This limits the amount of valgus tracking while increasing the stability of the knee.

 At RYPT, we use a variety of linear, lateral and rotational split squats and lunges in the warm-up to prepare for loaded movements later in the program.
-Like our double leg training, we attend to each variety of movement pattern, hip and knee dominant, as well as pushing and pulling exercises.
-The variety of exercise selection exposes athletes to moving in a variety of planes and through a number of different motions that also improve their awareness of their body in space.
+Like our double leg training, we attend to each variety of movement pattern.
+We do hip and knee dominant, as well as pushing and pulling exercises.
+The variety of exercise selection exposes athletes to moving in a variety of planes and through many different motions.
+This also improve their awareness of their body in space.
 That understanding of how the body moves is helpful when the athlete is faced with a decision or a situation in a game or contest.

 Don’t be responsible for another statistic

-More than ever, female athletes are playing sports and striving to win a scholarship.
+More than ever, female athletes are playing sports, training hard, and striving to win a scholarship.

 They’re sacrificing quality training time with sports performance coaches like us to play another season of AAU basketball, club soccer and showcase softball.

 So we’ve got to do OUR part and educate and empower coaches and parents alike to not only help athletes reach their potential, but also prevent them from LIMITING their potential due to injury.
 While we cannot prevent all injuries, experience and education have shown us we can certainly have a major hand in preventing many of them due to inadequate strength and body control.